 You might feel great after a long, hot shower, but spending a prolonged period of time under that warm tap may actually have a deleterious effect on your health.
-Not only can showering too frequently wash off some of the good bacteria on your body that keeps you healthy, research published in the Journal of Allergy and Clinical Immunology suggests that scrubbing down too often could actually make you more likely to develop annoying skin problems, like eczema.
-And to get clean the right way, make sure you know these 15 Ways You’re Showering Wrong.
+Not only can showering too frequently wash off some of the good bacteria on your body that keeps you healthy, but 2014 research published in the Journal of Allergy and Clinical Immunology suggests that it can also lead to skin problems, such as eczema.

-Pop that bottle of champagne or six-pack straight into a bucket of ice and you’ll be waiting quite some time to enjoy a chilled beverage.
-If you want to cool those drinks off quickly, you're better off using a salt-and-ice-water combo instead.
+Not necessarily an "everyday" mistake, but a common one nonetheless, is popping a bottle of champagne, wine, or any other kind of beverage straight into a bucket of ice so you can enjoy it chilled.
+If you really want to cool those drinks quickly, however, you're better off using a salt-and-ice-water combo instead.

 And if you're worried that you don't have enough time for a proper ice bath, don't be afraid to place that bottle in the freezer for a few.
 "If all else fails, 10 to 20 minutes in the freezer is the next best option," says Mack.